Setting to work before you know WHAT is really at issue is never a wise move

 Once it has been determined what aspects need improvement, the organization can set to work.
 But how?
 Every organization has a different diagnosis and therefore a different solution.
 In other words, there is no one answer to that question.
 Kolker continues, “No two organizations are alike.
 If you implement the same tool at two different organizations, it will have a different effect across the board.”

 This is why the HPO Center refrains from implementing ready-made tools for tackling problems.
 In fact, they loathe this type of approach.
 “It’s too easy for a manager to hide behind tools,” says Mollema.
 “If you work exactly according to the tool specifications, you do not have to take any responsibility for the results.
 And, if the manager does not achieve the desired results after using the tool as instructed, it’s not his fault.”
 In many competence management systems, for example, the tool has become the goal.
 Mollema continues, “Management then devotes its time and energy to recording information and filling out forms and organizing quarterly meetings.
-The ultimate goal often fades into the town-hall-meetingsbackground as a result.”
+The ultimate goal often fades into the background as a result.”
 Another tool that often overshoots the goal is the town hall meeting, in which managers ‘mingle’ with their employees once every three months.
 Mollema adds, “This is nothing more than a tool for improving model behavior.
 But you shouldn’t only be interacting with your employees once every three months, rather ask yourself each and every day whether you are setting a good example.”

 It is important to put your finger on the wound and keep it there.
 “Managers read huge numbers of management books every year and, whenever something new comes along, we all run after it.
 But that’s the wrong way to go about it.
 It is your task as management to make sure everyone in the boat is rowing in the same direction and then tell them: this is what we are going to work towards for the next few years.” says Mollema.